 Bloody, visceral, and unashamedly masculine, once The Inferior sinks its teeth into you, it will not let go.

 A gory story introduces us to a tribe of humans in a ruined city who ceaselessly war against rival bands of aliens.
 The reason?
-There’s nothing in to eat but each other… There’s a great SF idea concept, revealed through the adventures of the stuttering Stopmouth, and its theme, masculinity in the modern world, is tackled so well The Inferior should be required reading for boys.
+There’s nothing in it to eat but each other… There’s a great SF idea concept, revealed through the adventures of the stuttering Stopmouth, and its theme, masculinity in the modern world, is tackled so well The Inferior should be required reading for boys.